 Beach Resort Hotels in Naples and Marco Island

 The coastline of Marco Island — with its wide, 3.5-mile swath of white-sand beach — features full-service resorts that offer abundant amenities, dining and recreation.
 One such property is the JW Marriott Marco Island Beach Resort, which rebranded to JW in early January, 2017 amid a $320 million renovation.
-The sparkling property features the Spa by JW (one of two in the U.S.) and upon final completion will offer an adult exclusive collection of suites with a rooftop pool and bar and a private section of beach.
+The sparkling property features the Spa by JW (one of two in the U.S.) and and an adult exclusive collection of suites with a rooftop pool and bar and a private section of beach.

 Even with the massive upgrade, the JW staff is determined to keep its property family-friendly and accessible.
 “Some guests at top resorts might feel intimidated to walk with their family through the lobby of the hotel in flip-flops,” says Amanda Cox, director of sales and marketing.
 “That’s completely fine here.
 Our service is luxury, but it’s warm and welcoming, so that guests can really feel at home.”

 A few miles north, the Gulf coastline of Naples features several top resorts.
 The Ritz-Carlton is situated on the beach in North Naples.
 The hotel, which opened in the mid-‘80s, is credited with sparking the luxury lodging movement on Florida’s Paradise Coast.